The South Beach Way to Get Around

 Step 3 — Unlock and ride.
 Tap to unlock a bike from any docking station.
 Ride wherever you need to go.

 Step 4 — Dock when done.
 Return the bike to any docking station in the service zone.
-The system is fully dock-to-dock — free-floating street parking is not allowed, and an undocked bike is still on your rental meter.
+Notably, the system is fully dock-to-dock.
+Free-floating street parking is not allowed, and an undocked bike is still on your rental meter.
 Lock the bike firmly until you hear the click and get confirmation in the app.

 Service runs 24 hours a day, 365 days a year.
-Stations are always active, so you can grab a bike after a late-night show just as easily as at 7 a.m. for a sunrise ride.
+Stations are always active.
+Consequently, you can grab a bike after a late-night show just as easily as at 7 a.m. for a sunrise ride.

 Miami Beach Resident Perks